andrjooshka/ForSchoolWithContracts/README.md

   * just type "gradle jettyRun" in the root folder of the app
  3. Open localhost:8080/bureau in the browser, login as root identified by "password".

+Prerequisites:
+ 1. MySQL is server is up and running on 3306.
+ 2. JRE 7 or higher is installed and JAVA_HOME is set up.
+ 3. Gradle is installed, and GRADLE_HOME is set up.
+ 4. java and gradle binaries are in the system PATH variable.

 Give me feedbacks.